Danila-726/SematicCommentAnalysis/README.md

 ### NOTICE:
-Analyzing comments from the rootube will work immediately, meaning you don't need to add or change anything.
+Analyzing comments from the Rutube will work immediately, meaning you don't need to add or change anything.

 ### To start this web app you need to run this in terminal in main directory